alextanhongpin/go-learn/generics.md

 Generics has been introduced in golang 1.18.
 Writing generics code can lead to less code with the same clarity.
 We will explore some real-world examples of generics below.

 Not all implementations here are idiomatic, so take it with a grain of salt.
+We will explore what generics allow you to do, which is mainly

+- generics allows you to accept any arbitrary type
+- generics allows you to return any arbitrary type
+- generics allows you to accept and return any arbitrary type

 ## Returning self

 Before generics, the following is not possible.
 The function below does not provide much value except to prove what is possible with generics.

-In short

-> generics allows you to accept any arbitrary type
-> generics allows you to return any arbitrary type
-> generics allows you to accept and return any arbitrary type

 ```go
 // You can edit this code!